AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-2011-on-premises/step-1-of-3-install-the-marketo-solution-2011-on-premises.md

 # Step 1 of 3: Install the Marketo Solution (2011 On-Premises) {#step-of-install-the-marketo-solution-on-premises}

-Before you can sync Microsoft Dynamics On-Premises and Marketo, you need to first install the Marketo solution in Dynamics.&nbsp;
+Before you can sync Microsoft Dynamics On-Premises and Marketo, you need to first install the Marketo solution in Dynamics.

 >[!NOTE]
 >